-Information provider and HSD Partner PublicSonar moved from the HSD Campus to a new location in The Hague, beginning of March.
+Information provider, HSD Partner and scale-up PublicSonar moved from the HSD Campus to a new location in The Hague, beginning of March.

 “This eventually led to the start of our company in 2011.
 Later, we wanted to see how we could market this product and in 2013 PublicSonar was created in an attic room at the Wallen (Red Light District) in Amsterdam.
 We soon moved to the HSD Campus.
 With five full-time people and a few students at the time, 50m2 was enough space for us.
 Now, after five years we are with more than seventeen people, six new vacancies have recently been filled and we have many customers in the Netherlands and beyond.
 This meant that we really had to look for a bigger office.”
 They found the office that they were looking for at Spaces on the Zuid-Hollandlaan, where they moved into March 2020.

-The Hague breathes security and HSD the most logical place
+The Hague breathes security and HSD is the most logical place

 In addition to the location, the appearance of the HSD Campus was important to us.
 You can receive people well and it is next to the station.
 You impress both Dutch and foreign customers and thus appear as a serious partner.
 We also enjoyed working with other campus residents.
 For example, we ran projects with an NGO, in which our technology was used to get people out of specific risk areas safely and quickly.
 You knock on the door and start working together within an hour.
 That is very special.
 With the contacts we have made there, we now also contribute to “Tech Against Corona“.
 An initiative that addresses the urgent demand of governments, aid workers, health care providers and hospitals that connects them with a free supply of knowledge, skills and technologies from companies.”